Logo Voyage

 When it comes to food markets, Adelaide is never short of them.
 Some in particular include:

-- Chinatown While it may come to a surprise for many, Adelaide also has a Chinatown, which is a pedestrian-only area (Moonta St) adjacent to Central Market.
+• Chinatown While it may come as a surprise to many, Adelaide also has a Chinatown, which is a pedestrian-only area (Moonta St) adjacent to Central Market.

-- City East IGA – this IGA won the best IGA Supermarket in SA for its amazing food range, including Greek, Italian, Chinese and Indian ranges.
-As its name implies, it's in the eastern side of city
+• City East IGA – this IGA was named the best IGA Supermarket in SA for its amazing food range, including Greek, Italian, Chinese and Indian ranges.
+As its name implies, it's in the eastern side of the city.

-- Gaganis Brothers in West Adelaide is a food wholesaler but sells to the public with an amazing selection of ethnic foods.
-Most items available in larger quantities.
+• Gaganis Brothers in West Adelaide is a food wholesaler but sells to the public with an amazing selection of ethnic foods.
+Most items are available in larger quantities.

 Eat